panakour/stock-aggregator/README.md

 In the scheduler, I have registered a job that runs every minute.
 This scheduled job calls the AlphaVantage API to get the latest prices for all 10 seeded stock items.

-Because I ran into trouble with the AlphaVantage API limit (up to 25 requests per day), I refactored the `FetchStockPrice` job to not depend on the AlphaVantage class directly but on a `Fetcher` interface.
-I also implemented a `FakeFetcher` that returns a random number, allowing me to proceed without being blocked by the API limit.
+Because I ran into trouble with the AlphaVantage API limit (Thank you for using Alpha Vantage!
+Our standard API rate limit is 25 requests per day.
+Please subscribe to any of the premium plans), I refactored the `FetchStockPrice` job to not depend on the AlphaVantage concrete class directly but on the `Fetcher` interface.
+Doing so I was able to implement another fetcher `FakeFetcher` that returns a random number.
+This is let me proceed and test the app without being blocked by the API limit.
-With this change, it is now easy to swap in any price fetcher (not only the AlphaVantageFetcher) without modifying the internal job processing logic.
+One important part here is that now is easy to swap to any price fetcher (not only the AlphaVantageFetcher) without modifying the internal logic.

 If you want to use the fake fetcher, run `php artisan app:fetch-fake-prices`.
 Since it dispatches the same queue job, you should also have a running worker.